How will asylum work after Title 42 ends? No one knows yet

 “It’s a day we’ve been working toward for some time,” Clark said Monday, having heard nothing from CBP about how migrants will be processed after asylum limits end.
 She anticipates more releases but doesn’t know how many.

-Get the latest news and updates on the 12News coverage of the U.S./Mexico border.
+Catch up on the latest news and stories on the 12News YouTube channel.
+Subscribe today.